 Sharing in the economic sense is roughly defined as a host of activities based on acquiring, providing, or sharing access to goods, services and data, often facilitated by online platforms that connect buyers, sellers, partners and other stakeholders.
-Those ideas sound largely positive and progressive, but for a traditional industry such as shipping that has been built on paper-trails and closely held relationships they may sound alien, if not intimidating.
+Those ideas sound largely positive and progressive, but for a traditional industry such as shipping that has been built on paper-trails and closely held relationships, they may sound alien, if not intimidating.

-How do we move from secrecy to sharing?
+The question becomes: how do we move from secrecy to sharing?

 What does sharing actually mean...and NOT mean?

 The concept of sharing can have many meanings and expressions.
 Another expression of sharing comes from Klaus Schwab, Founder and Executive Chairman of the World Economic Forum who has explored the move from shareholder capitalism to stakeholder capitalism.
 In this model, long-term success for companies is closely linked to that of their customers, employees, and suppliers.
 “To uphold the principles of stakeholder capitalism, companies will need new metrics,” he writes.
 “For starters, a new measure of ‘shared value creation’ should include ‘environmental, social, and governance’ (ESG) goals as a complement to standard financial metrics.”

 Isn’t it ironic that the shareholder economy which actually includes the word “share” in its description now implies a closely held and narrow view of capitalism?
 In other words, the opposite of sharing.